dwerbam/coreindex/README.md

 ## Overview
 CoreIndex fetches blocks from Bitcoin Core via RPC and builds a high-performance index of headers, UTXOs, and address history using partitioned Parquet files with Zstd compression.
 It serves the Electrum protocol (JSON-RPC 2.0 over TCP), making it compatible with wallets like Sparrow.

+For a detailed technical explanation of the indexing strategy and architecture, see [How it Works](how_does_it_work.md).

 ## Features
 - **Fast Lookups**: Partitioned address index for rapid history retrieval.
 - **BIP-158 Compact Block Filters**: Serves `blockchain.block.get_filter` for modern light clients.